Ultikynnys/Blender-CoACD-page/README.md

 ## Tips
 - Use Markdown-style `**bold**` inside paragraphs and list items; `script.js` converts them to `<strong>` tags and applies theme colors automatically.
-- Leave optional sections blank or omit tables entirely if you do not need them—the renderer checks for presence before injecting HTML.
+- Leave optional sections blank or omit tables entirely if you do not need them-the renderer checks for presence before injecting HTML.
 - When disabling the research/documentation link, set both `research_link_enabled = false` and leave the other fields as-is for clarity.